Temporary gentlemen: Rapid rise in temporary commissions

 The majority of the British Expeditionary Force's pre-war officers became casualties within the first year of the war.
 With the academies at Sandhurst and Woolwich incapable of providing sufficient replacements via the traditional route (with permanent regular commissions) the army was forced to change its recruitment process; it introduced the widescale issuing of temporary or "war duration" commissions on a more standardised merit-based approach.
 More than 80,000 temporary commissions were issued by February 1916 when the officer training system was reformed, following the introduction of conscription in January.
 In the new system all potential officers were required to attend officer cadet battalions led by instructors with experience of the war.
 Eventually 23 officer cadet battalions were established and by the war's end they had produced 107,929 temporary officers.

 The rapid increase in temporary commissions and the creation of officer cadet battalions allowed the widening of the recruitment pool to those who would not have been considered "officer material" before the war, including those from the lower middle class and even some from the working class.
-Many of the early temporary officers were former clerks whose standard of education was generally good and whose profession had a noted tendency towards social mobility.
+Many of the early temporary officers were former clerks, a lower-middle-class career which nonetheless required at least a passable education, and whose profession had a noted tendency towards social mobility.
 Ralph Hale Mottram, a pre-war bank clerk, described the experience of receiving an army commission in 1915: "never having wanted, or thought myself competent, to become even the most junior officer of a military formation, I had volunteered, first in the ranks and then, when I was told to do so, for a commission in the new great national army that won the war".
 Many of the temporary officers of this period lacked any prior military experience, not having attended a school with a cadet corps.

 Temporary commissions to those outside the traditional officer class challenged the concept of officers being considered gentlemen.
 It came to be considered that the new officers should be classed as gentlemen only by virtue of the commission they held, which was on a temporary basis only.
 Upon the end of the war the expectation was that the temporary officers would be demobilised and return to their pre-war lives, ceasing to be considered gentlemen.
 Despite the rapid social change caused by the war the British Army maintained the ethos of 1914 throughout and expected all its officers to maintain a "gentlemanly" bearing and appearance.
 Some of the more fashionable regiments, such as the foot guards, continued to discriminate, attempting to maintain their social exclusivity by preferring Sandhurst graduates over those with temporary commissions.